All jobs (defined as someone is hiring you to perform certain tasks for a fixed or indefinite term) requires particular job skills.

 It takes about 15 work-hours (one person working for 15 hours, or fifteen people who each spend one hour on it) to assemble the parts into the finished product.
 If your worker pay rate averages $12.50/hour, you are on budget to sell your product at $1,000.

 Why would someone need $150 a unit in net profit?
 Because running a business is a risk.
-First, the owner likely fronted several million dollars to purchase the factory building and equipment.
+First, the owner or investors likely fronted several million dollars to purchase the factory building and equipment.
 Most people in that position would like to get that money back, and earn some more in the process.
 The owner put that money up front, which means if the product doesn't take off, he doesn't sell enough units, or any of a hundred other reasons and the business fails, he's out of that money and likely owes that money to investors.
 That's why it's a risk.

 To get back to the pay issue, let's say you have ten people in each line and when they work together they can crank out an appliance an hour.
 Let's say two of the ten are skilled workers with multiple years in the company.
 They manage and instruct the other workers, do the technical work, test the equipment and troubleshoot/repair if it doesn't work before it is sent on.
 Those two are each paid $22.50/hour.
 We then have five experienced line workers, who do most of the assembly work under the supervision of the skilled workers.
 They are paid $11.20/hour.
 The last three are trainees, new at the company.
 Their primary job is to make sure the needed parts are in per-positioned bins for the experienced and skilled workers.
 They are "go-fers."
 They only get paid $8.00/hour.